Road (2002 film): Plot

 On the other hand, the cops suspect Arvind as the serial killer, as he first eloped with Lakshmi, who is D.C.P's daughter.
-This irresponsible intervention of the cop (Sayaji Shinde), who fail to trust Arvind, makes it impossible to chase Lakshmi.
-Finally, a frustrated Arvind, manages to escape with the cops jeep.
+This irresponsible intervention of the cop (Sayaji Shinde), who fails to trust Arvind, makes it impossible to chase Lakshmi.
+Finally, a frustrated Arvind, manages to escape with the cops' jeep.
 The full focus of the police is now on Arvind as they believe him to have committed a murder and dumped the body in a car and that the story of Babu and Lakshmi is a fabrication.
 Arvind manages to flee to a small bar where he reunites with Inderpal.
 He and Inderpal now try to track Babu down with the help of Inderpal's truck but are spotted by the police who give a chase.
 Inderpal is injured in the gunfight and Arvind drives him to a hospital.

 Meanwhile, Babu forces his way into a bungalow by attacking its caretaker while the owner was away.
-At the bungalow, Lakshmi begins to show signs that she is on Babu's side.
+There, Lakshmi begins to show signs that she is on Babu's side.
 The caretaker of the house is tied up but manages to call the police on Babu.
 At the same time, the police also find Arvind's vehicle and in it, a photograph of himself and Lakshmi, indicating that Arvind is innocent and was telling the truth.
 At the hospital, Arvind has an encounter with the police and overcomes a cop and is about to tie him up when that cop gets informed through the radio that Arvind is innocent.

 The police reach the bungalow the following morning where Babu kills two policemen before escaping.
 Arvind, finally having his name cleared, joins the police in chasing down Babu.
 He takes control of a police bike after its rider was shot down by Babu.
 Arvind chases Babu into the desert where the vehicle breaks down again.
 Babu and Lakshmi get out of the car and Arvind too gets off his bike and starts coming for Babu.
 Babu tells Lakshmi that there is only one bullet left in the gun and that will kill Arvind.
 However, just as he is about to shoot, Lakshmi attacks Babu, causing the last bullet to miss.
 Arvind takes advantage of the distraction and attacks Babu.
 Arvind badly beats Babu and the couple, reunited, leave Babu to die in the desert and continue on their journey on the police bike.